cosmos/sdk-tutorials/academy/3-cosmos-hub/4-atom-staking.md

 <!--## Next up

-In the [next chapter](../2-cosmos-concepts/index.md), you will continue to explore the Cosmos SDK and learn about the underlying blockchain application architecture.-->
+In the [next chapter](../4-ibc/index.md), you will learn about the Inter-Blockchain Communication Protocol.-->